 My kids’ favorite way of eating it is dry as jerky.
 They can snack on it the whole day and I don’t have to serve anything else besides it.

 We made it in the dehydrator a few times and it came out great.
 You can save it for a long time this way, but it doesn’t last long at all around here anyway so I prefer making it in the oven simply because it’s faster.

-You want to try and cut all of them the same thickness so they bake evenly.
+I try to cut all of them the same thickness so they bake evenly.

 It wasn’t easy to get all this meat off the bone.
-It will be much easier if you use a chunk of roast or steak and it’s easier to cut when the meat is still a bit frozen.
+It is much easier if you use a chunk of roast or steak and it’s easier to cut when the meat is still a bit frozen.

 But it’s our favorite way of eating venison and it was our last piece so I made the effort.

 Once I had as much meat as I could cut off the bone, I seasoned the bone (olive oil, garlic salt, paprika, and black pepper) and baked it in the oven on 350F for an hour and a half or so.
 We then eat the meat off of it (there is still so much on there) and gave the bone to the dogs.

 Sometimes, instead of baking the bone in the oven I’ll make bone broth with it and can it.
 This is another great (and healthy) way to use it.